Centrattic/conversation-continuation/README.md

 3. Reinforcement Learning: Finally 😭 I run PPO (an RL algorithm) against the preference model, improving the model from Step 1.
 * Okay so I currently have the revised completion extractor.
 So I either use prompts like test.json for right now to test pipeline (should not do this in long run, as doesn't enable getting more info, and for final bot I want to train on all relevant convos, in fact perhaps I should redo initial fine-tuning before RL (YES I SHOULD) since this would make RL much better).
 Something I need to add to it then is the option to already have the base_completions, and just extract these from looped convos or something--but this might be bad data.
 Perhaps it is good to regenerate the completions, idk add this as an option
 * So next thing to do then for tomorrow is to start new SFT process (this time monitor loss curve LMAO when you're doing this), then run the additional constitution SL loop (if friend reviews + approves constitution by then)
+* Ok so now that I'm finetuning again (and friend hasn't gotten back to me quite yet), I think there's things I want to do to improve the model cohesion.
+I think one good idea is train special tokens for speaker and mention attribution (first finetuning step).
+Like if I just have a mention token before every relevant pronoun, this should make the model much better at handling pronouns and stuff like this.
+I mean I wouldn't have to do that if I had 7T tokens, but I don't and I have noticed poor-ish attribution of pronouns here.
+But this way it will connect the cases where I refer to "you" (friend) and cases where my friend refers to themselves ("I").
+And vice versa.
+This seems useful.
+* Weird idea: train probe on the speaker & personality mix

 ### Version 2.5: Steering vector optimization!
 (7/25/25)
 * Okay.
 So first thing, before RLHF, I kind of want to try steering optimization.
 Apparently something like activation norm in downstream layers actually works for this according to a friend doing research here + refusal paper.
 So should be possible to Optuna my steering vectors and make them actually good + entertaining